 Employees are consulted on issues of concern to them by means of regular staff briefings, which are supplemented by a weekly note that is distributed to all staff.
-During the year, the Trust engaged with staff about the possible merger with Orchard Academy Trust.
-This formed part of the wider consultation process that took place in Spring 2022.
+During the year, there was a specific consultation with Teaching Assistants at St Katherine's School concerning their terms and conditions of employment.